leodemachado/Text-from-image-using-AI/README.md

-# Text-from-image-using-IA
+# Text-from-image-using-AI
-This repo contains some pipelines for text extraction from image using main IA packages
+This repo contains some pipelines for text extraction from image using main AI packages